 National Debt Relief– If you are struggling with debt, National Debt Relief may offer you a solution to your debt problem.
 This company is based in New York where they offer services in the finance industry.
 They help individuals and businesses with medical bills, repossessions, reducing business debt and credit card debts.
 Their services lean towards debt relief as opposed to debt consolidation, but they still do a great job with debt consolidation.

 Freedom Debt Relief– This company is based in San Mateo, California.
-The company focuses on debt management programs.
+The company focuses on debt consolidations programs.
 The company assists clients to manage their debt by assessing each client’s liabilities, after which they help the clients come up with a savings plan.
 Once the savings plan is in place, they negotiate with creditors on the client’s behalf.
 They do not charge a monthly fee but rather they charge clients a certain percentage based on how much the client saves in their debt repayment plan.
 This is a great business strategy because it’s a win-win for both parties involved.

 Debtwave– This is a well-established company having been in business since 2001.
 They offer services in debt management as well as debt consolidation plans.
 They aim at reducing interest rates as well as monthly repayments on loans and other types of debts owed by their clientele.

 PDH Premier– Since 2008, PDH Premier has been one of the best debt consolidation and counselling services provider in the US.
 They evaluate each client’s unique situation and tailor a suitable solution to each client’s debt situation for optimal results.